-where (a) follows the identity between mutual information and differential entropy, and the chain rule of differential entropy; (b) relies on \eqref{Ctrl_Channel}, in which $U_i$ is a function of $(E_0^{i-1}, C_0^i, X_0)$; (c) uses the fact that $(E_0^{i-1}, C_0^i, X_0)$ is a function of $(W_0^{i-1}, C_0^i, X_0)$, and (d) implies \eqref{prop33_eq2} by the chain rule of differential entropy. \end{proof} The identities and representation in \hyperref[prop33]{Proposition~3.3}, developed from the pure and traditional information-theoretic relations, have been a pivotal tool for studying the total information (rate) as a performance trade-off metric of various control systems in \cite{Li_TAC_2013, Zhao_Auto_2014, Wan_SCL_2019}.
-For example, the important entropy inequality in \cite[Theorem~4.2]{Martins_TAC_2008}, i.e., $h(E_0^n) \geq I(E_0^n; X_0) + h(W_0^n)$, can be easily restored from \eqref{prop33_eq1} and \eqref{prop33_eq2}.
-On the contrary, based on the I-MMSE relationship, \hyperref[thm32]{Theorem~3.2} establishes an inequality constraint and sandwich-type bounds for the total information (rate), which provide an alternative approach for estimating and analyzing this control trade-off metric and will be studied in more detail in the rest of this section.
+\end{proposition} \begin{proof}[\rm\bf Proof] \eqref{prop33_eq1} is verified by applying the chain rule of mutual information to $I(E_0^n; C_0^n, X_0)$. \eqref{prop33_eq2} is proved by where (a) follows from the identity between mutual information and differential entropy, and the chain rule of differential entropy; (b) relies on \eqref{Ctrl_Channel}, in which $U_i$ is a function of $(E_0^{i-1}, C_0^i, X_0)$; (c) uses the fact that $(E_0^{i-1}, C_0^i, X_0)$ is a function of $(W_0^{i-1}, C_0^i, X_0)$, and (d) implies \eqref{prop33_eq2} by the chain rule. \end{proof} The identities and representation in \hyperref[prop33]{Proposition 3.3}, developed from the pure and conventional information-theoretic relations, have been a pivotal tool for studying the total information (rate) as a control performance trade-off metric in \cite{Li_TAC_2013, Zhao_Auto_2014, Wan_SCL_2019}.
+For example, the important entropy inequality in \cite[Theorem 4.2]{Martins_TAC_2008}, i.e., $h(E_0^n) \geq I(E_0^n; X_0) + h(W_0^n)$, can be restored from \eqref{prop33_eq1} and \eqref{prop33_eq2}.
+On the contrary, based on the I-MMSE relationship, \hyperref[thm32]{Theorem 3.2} establishes an inequality constraint and sandwich-type bounds for the total information (rate), which provide an alternative approach for analyzing and estimating this control trade-off metric and will be studied in more detail in the rest of this section.